-6. Numerical Simulations
+6 Numerical Simulations

-In this section, we use empirical experiments to gain further insight into the performance of the comprehensive robust classifier.
-To this end, we compare the performance of three classification algorithms: the standard SVM, the standard robust SVM with ellipsoidal uncertainty set, and comprehensive robust SVM with ellipsoidal uncertainty set with linear discount function from the center of the ellipse to its boundary (see below).
+In this section, we report some empirical experiments that were used to gain further insight into the performance of the comprehensive robust classifier.
+To this end, we compare the performance of three classification algorithms: the standard SVM, the standard robust SVM with ellipsoidal uncertainty set, and comprehensive robust classifier with ellipsoidal uncertainty set with linear discount function from the center of the ellipse to its boundary (see below).
 The simulation results show that a comprehensive robust classifier with the discount function appropriately tuned has a performance superior to both the robust classifier and the standard SVM.
-The empirical results show that this soft formulation of robustness builds in protection to noise, without being overly conservative.
+This soft formulation of robustness builds in protection to noise, without being overly conservative.